-&lt;sup>24 Note in some RBMPs (e.g. ES014, ES017, ES020, ES050, ES060) the "altered habitats" impacts are related to pollution pressures and not to pressures from "hydromorphological alterations" as originally intended.
+27 Note in some RBMPs (e.g. ES014, ES017, ES020, ES050, ES060) the "altered habitats" impacts are related to pollution pressures and not to pressures from "hydromorphological alterations" as originally intended.

-Bidasoa river estuary shared between Spain and France reflects how neighbouring water bodies (e.g. ES111T012010 and French Estuarie Bidasoa) are classified with different results (in Spanish plan it fails due to biological status and in French plan due to chemical), leading to different measures.
+Though official co-ordination mechanisms are in place and technical co-operation is taking place (explicitly described in the RBMP ES040, and implicitly for ES010, ES020, and ES030), transboundary co-ordination can be improved for classification of status, e.g. the Bidasoa river estuary shared between Spain and France reflects how neighbouring water bodies (e.g. ES111T012010 and French Estuarie Bidasoa) are classified with different results (in Spanish plan it fails due to biological status and in French plan due to chemical), leading to different measures.

-8 DESIGNATION OF HMWB AND SETTING OF GOOD ECOLOGICAL POTENTIAL (GEP)
+DESIGNATION OF HMWB AND SETTING OF GOOD ECOLOGICAL POTENTIAL (GEP)

-8.1 Designation of HMWB
+Designation of HMWB